 How AimBetter delivers.

 AimBetter extends control from its central dashboard over every server under your control from a single screen.
-In our central agent we collect data from over 400 primary performance metrics and analyze the results to detect any abnormal patterns.
-There is only one place that needs to be observed, and only exceptional behavior, in the form or alerts, needs attention.
+In our central agent, we collect data from over 400 primary performance metrics and analyze the results to detect any abnormal patterns.
+There is only one place that needs to be observed, and only exceptional behavior, in the form of alerts, needs attention.
 No longer do managers have to spend valuable time looking through masses of raw information in order to detect things that need action.